-Rachel.thompson@thequeesnmilltrust.com.
+Rachel.thompson@qcollege.org.uk.

-The named Trust link governor for careers: Anushya Devendra
+The named Trust link governor for careers: TBC

-The governing body/Trustees will review and monitor the CEIAG within the Trust via termly updates submitted by the Trust careers leader to the board of governors/Trustees on a termly basis.
-The Trust is committed to implementing the recommendations of the government's Careers Strategy and aims to achieve all 8 Gatsby Careers Benchmarks.
+The governing body/Trustees will review and monitor the CEIAG.
+The college is committed to implementing the recommendations of the government's Careers Strategy and aims to achieve all 8 Gatsby Careers Benchmarks.